MissouriMRR/docs/subteams/vision/yolo_ml/yolo.md

    - width and height of the minimum bounding box around the object in the image
    - Normalized to [0, 1]

-Normalization is the process of taking any range of data and turning it into a range of [0-1].
-When normalizing coordinates on images, the minimum value (min_val) will be 0 (because the indicies of the pixels starts at 0), the maximum value (max_val) will be the width (or length) of the image, and the current value (val) is the value to be normalized.
-The result will be a number between 0 and 1.

 Normalization formula:

 	    val - min_val
 	--------------------- = val_normalized
 	  max_val - min_val

+Normalization is the process of taking any range of data (range of [min_val-max_val] for any min_val \< max_val) and turning it into a range of [0-1].
+When normalizing coordinates on images, min_val will be 0 (because the indicies of the pixels starts at 0), max_val will be the width-1 or length-1 of the image, for x and y pixel coordinates respectively, and val is the value to be normalized.
+The result will be a number between 0 and 1.

 #### YAML file (`dataset_name.yaml`)